 The objective of this paper is to present a non-conventional approach that is being currently implemented at the United Nations Office for Project Services, when selecting new projects globally, in order to include, as project selection criteria, social, environmental and economic sustainability aspects in humanitarian and development projects.

-In this podcast, Ricardo talks about a type of project that is often special to certain people within the organization, but does not show real benefits and offer significant value.
-He gives tips on how to handle this kind of pet projects in a portfolio selection.
+In this podcast, Ricardo talks about a type of project that is often special to certain people but does not show real benefits and offer significant value.
+He gives tips on how to handle this kind of pet project in a portfolio selection.

 The processes are separated into colors according to knowledge areas and process groups.
 Based on the Standard for Portfolio Management — Third Edition.

-In this episode, at the traditional time of the year where companies are planning their projects for the next year, or years, Ricardo talks about the three factors that complicate the way that we should approach the process of selecting projects in a portfolio.
+In this episode, at the traditional time of the year when companies are planning their projects for the next year or years, Ricardo talks about the three factors that complicate how we should approach selecting projects in a portfolio.